sshantel/do-k8s-challenge/README.md

   name: kube-logging
 ```

 Next, we create an Elasticsearch Cluster.
-We defined it as a `Service` called `elastic-search` in the same Namespace we created above.
+It's defined as a `Service` called `elastic-search` in the same Namespace we created above.
 Port 9200 is used for all API calls over HTTP.
 This includes search, aggregations, monitoring and anything else that uses a HTTP request.
 All client libraries will use this port to talk to Elasticsearch.
 Port 9300 is a custom binary protocol used for communications between nodes in a cluster, like cluster updates, master elections, nodes joining/leaving, and shard allocation.

 ```